KMahoney/kmahoney.github.io/_posts/2016-01-13-tests-vs-types.markdown

 the behaviour from the types.

 {% highlight c %}
-error_t x(int *y, size_t n, int z, size_t* w) {
+/* The same function with an 'out' parameter */ error_t x(int *y, size_t n, int z, size_t* w) {
   /* implementation elided */
 }